U.S. Route 287: Wyoming

 US 287 enters Wyoming through a pass between the Laramie Mountains to the east and the Medicine Bow Mountains to the west.
 In Laramie, US 287 crosses I-80 and merges with US 30 and the two highways continue to head north.
 After passing Medicine Bow, these highways turn west-southwest and return to I-80 near Walcott, where they merge with the interstate west until Rawlins.
-US 287 branches off from I-80 and US 30 and heads into the town.
-US 287 merges with Wyoming Highway 76 (WYO 76), WYO 82, and WYO 30 for a short distance just outside Rawlins, though WYO 76 ends when US 287 branches to the northwest as a stand-alone highway.
-It is also possible to take Business US 287 (WYO 80, WYO 30) into Rawlins.
-In Downtown Rawlins, WYO 80 and WYO 30 head toward the west while Business US 287 heads to the north, merging with WYO 789 where WYO 30 and WYO 80 split off the highway.
-A short while later Business US 287 and WYO 789 merge with mainline US 287, which made a detour around the city.
-US 287 and WYO 789 stay merged all the way to Lander, where WYO 789 heads toward the northeast and US 287 heads toward the northwest.
+US 287 branches off from I-80 and US 30 and heads into the town, following I-80 Business and US 30 Business for a short distance.
+In Downtown Rawlins, US 287 leaves I-80 Business and US 30 Business and merges with Wyoming Highway 789 (WYO 789) to Lander, where WYO 789 heads toward the northeast and US 287 heads toward the northwest.
 US 287 merges with US 26 in the very mountainous terrain of West Central Wyoming, and the two highways head west.
 The highways enter Grand Teton National Park.
-In Moran, US 287 and US 26 meet US 191 and US 89.
+In Moran, US 287 and US 26 meet US 89 and US 191.
 US 26 heads south merging with US 191 and US 89.
 US 287 heads north merging with US 191 and US 89, passing through the John D. Rockefeller Jr. Memorial Parkway before ending at the South Entrance of Yellowstone National Park.
 While US 287 and other U.S. Routes are officially discontinuous through the park, some commercially produced maps show these highways running inside Yellowstone National Park itself along its unnumbered roads and across the Wyoming–Montana state line.